sebagorol/NJT-SS/README.md

 The script implements concurrent execution using Python's `concurrent.futures.ThreadPoolExecutor` to enhance efficiency by connecting to multiple devices simultaneously.

 **Key Points:**
-- Utilizes multithreading to perform concurrent data collection.
+- Utilizes multithreading to perform concurrent data collection and ping operations.
 - Configurable number of threads to optimize performance.
-- Ensures efficient use of resources during data collection.
+- Ensures efficient use of resources during data collection and ping tests.

 ### 4. Data Merging and Processing
 Collected data from different sources is merged to create a comprehensive view of the network status.
 This involves: